potatoqualitee/vscode-dbatools-search/README.md

 ## Features

-By default, this extension allows you to search dbatools.io, microsoft docs, google or your VS Code workspace for the highlighted text.
+By default, this extension allows you to search dbatools.io, Microsoft Docs, Google, ChatGPT or your VS Code workspace for the highlighted text.
 The results are displayed in the default browser.

 ![dbatools search](resources/search.gif)